jes/notes/watchmaking.md

 Mount a tool blank in the vice in the milling machine, at a slight angle to provide some clearance (what angle? should I be more thorough about this?).

-Model the profile you want to cut in FreeCAD, generate the path, and then edit the path to cut out the moves you don't need.
+Model the profile you want to cut in FreeCAD, generate the path, and then edit the path to remove the moves you don't need.

 Run the job.